Docteur-RS/Caoutchouc/README.md

 4. In the last part you will see different examples of the library functionnalities.

 It is recommended to read this documentation from here to the bottom.
-Even if some sections of the documentation may not be clear to you yet.
-It will let you understand better the example section.
+Even if some sections of the documentation may not be clear to you yet, it will help you understand better the example section.
 If something in the example section is not clear go back to the documentation part.